aivis-vigo/aivis-vigo/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-Hi, I'm Aivis, a skilled developer hailing from the beautiful country of Latvia.
+I'm a skilled developer hailing from the beautiful country of Latvia.
 With a strong passion for technologies, I find myself constantly immersed in the ever-evolving world of programming.

 ---